 At Blackburn Foundation Repair, we are committed to helping both home and business owners reduce their radon exposure and decreasing levels in homes and businesses to under 4 picocuries per liter (pCI/L).

 Cigarettes Versus Radon

 Although much more is known about the connection between smoking and lung cancer than about radon and lung cancer, both are incredibly serious causes of this deadly disease.
 For example, in a building that has a radon reading of 4 pCI/L, those in the building have the same exposure to carcinogens as they would if they smoked 10 cigarettes each day.

-Through our partnership with the National Radon Defense network, Blackburn Basement Systems can offer unparalleled services to customers in South Dakota and Wyoming.
+Through our partnership with the National Radon Defense network, Blackburn Foundation Repair can offer unparalleled services to customers in South Dakota, Nebraska and Wyoming.
 Call us today at 1 (800) 392-3389 to learn more about our radon testing and mitigation services.
 Take steps now to protect your home or business from this dangerous gas.